arangodb-helper/arangodb/docs/Manual/Deployment/Cluster/UsingTheStarter.md

 arangodb --server.storage-engine=rocksdb --starter.data-dir=./data --starter.join A,B,C
 ```

+WIP ALL STARTER COMMANDS FOR ALL DEPLOYMENT MODES SHOULD BE SECURE, MAKING USE OF A JWT - OR A WARNING SHOULD BE ADDED

 Run the above command on machine A, B & C.

 Once all the processes started by the _Starter_ are up and running, and joined the